Bematistes consanguinea

-Bematistes consanguinea, the blood-brother bematistes, is a butterfly in the family Nymphalidae.
+Bematistes consanguinea, the blood-brother bematistes, is a species of butterfly in the family Nymphalidae.
 It is found in Sierra Leone, Liberia, Ivory Coast, Ghana, Nigeria, Cameroon, Gabon, the Republic of the Congo, Angola, the Democratic Republic of the Congo, Uganda, Tanzania and Zambia.

 Description

 P. consanguinea differs from the preceding [Bematistes elongata ]in having the basal part of the forewing above more or less light and the light transverse band more obliquely placed, narrowed or indistinct behind vein 2 and separated from the light basal part by a dark transverse band of the ground-colour, while the upperside of the hindwing is not darkened at the base.
 The black streaks on the hindwing are long and reach at least the middle.
 The marginal band on the upperside of the hindwing is sharply defined and is formed nearly as in elongata.